qiyunzhu/woltka/doc/wol.md

 - [**wolsop.sh**](wolsop.sh) (click to download)

+Meanwhile, a basic WoL/Woltka workflow is available from our web-based microbiome study platform: **Qiita** (https://qiita.ucsd.edu/) (see [details](qiita.md)).

-## Overview
+## The WoL resource

-The "Web of Life" (WoL) project is a series efforts to reconstruct an accurate reference phylogeny for microbial genomes, and to build resources that can (and are already) benefiting microbiome researchers.

-Phase I of the project was already completed ([Zhu et al., 2019](https://www.nature.com/articles/s41467-019-13443-4)).
-We have released a reference [tree](https://biocore.github.io/wol/data/trees/astral/branch_length/cons/collapsed/astral.cons.nid.e5p50.nwk), built on 10,575 bacterial and archaeal genomes, based on 381 marker genes.
+The "Web of Life" (WoL) aims to reconstruct an accurate reference phylogeny for microbial genomes, and to build resources that can benefit microbiome researchers.
+In phase I ([Zhu et al., 2019](https://www.nature.com/articles/s41467-019-13443-4)), we built a reference [tree](https://biocore.github.io/wol/data/trees/tree.nwk) of 10,575 bacterial and archaeal genomes using 381 marker genes.
 The project is detailed at our website: https://biocore.github.io/wol/, including data and [metadata](https://biocore.github.io/wol/data/genomes/metadata.tsv.bz2), code, protocols, a gallery and a visualizer.

 Large data files are hosted at our Globus endpoint: [WebOfLife](https://app.globus.org/file-manager/collections/31acbeb8-c62f-11ea-bef9-0e716405a293) (see [instruction](https://biocore.github.io/wol/download#download-via-globus)).
 This public resource provides everything one needs to start microbiome data analysis using WoL, including raw sequence data, metadata, tree and taxonomy, and pre-built databases that are ready to be plugged into your bioinformatics protocols.
 Currently, we provide databases for QIIME 2, SHOGUN, Bowtie2, Centrifuge, Kraken2 / Bracken, BLASTn and BLASTp, Minimap2, and DIAMOND.
 Even if your favorate tool is not on this list, we provide detailed tutorials on how to [build your own database](https://biocore.github.io/wol/protocols/genome_database) and many other related [protocols](https://biocore.github.io/wol/protocols/).
-Meanwhile, WoL is also hosted at our web-based microbiome study platform: **Qiita** (https://qiita.ucsd.edu/) (see [details](qiita.md)).

-The following tutorial assume that you have downloaded the entire WoL directory from our Globus server.
+The following tutorial assumes that you have downloaded the WoL data release directory from our Globus server.
 The paths mentioned below are relative to this directory.
+Specifically, the following directories and files are relevant:

+- `databases/shogun/`
+- `databases/bowtie2/`
+- `genes/coords.txt.xz`
+- `taxonomy/`
+- `annotations/`

 ## Sequence alignment